Belgian Gardens

 Belgian Gardens ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Belgian Gardens had a low cultural diversity, with 81.1% born in Australia, 88.3% being citizens, and 91.6% speaking English only at home.
-Christianity was the dominant religion, comprising 50.1%.
-Judaism was overrepresented at 0.2%, compared to 0.1% regionally.
+Belgian Gardens had a lower than average cultural diversity, with 81.1% of its population born in Australia, 88.3% being citizens, and 91.6% speaking English only at home.
+Christianity was the predominant religion, comprising 50.1% of Belgian Gardens' population.
+Notably, Judaism was overrepresented at 0.2%, compared to 0.1% across Rest of Qld.

 Frequently Asked Questions - Diversity